apache/mesos/docs/scheduler-http-api.md

 The following events are currently sent by the master.
 The canonical source of this information is at [scheduler.proto](https://github.com/apache/mesos/blob/master/include/mesos/v1/scheduler/scheduler.proto).
 Note that when sending JSON encoded events, master encodes raw bytes in Base64 and strings in UTF-8.

 ### SUBSCRIBED
-The first event sent by the master when the scheduler sends a `SUBSCRIBE` request on the persistent connection.
+The first event sent by the master when the scheduler sends a `SUBSCRIBE` request, if authorization / validation succeeds.
 See `SUBSCRIBE` in Calls section for the format.

 ### OFFERS